sagar1024/DocInsight/README.md

 ## DocInsight: Summarization and Interaction Tool

 **DocInsight** is an NLP-driven web application designed to save user's time in analyzing and comprehending complex documents.
-It offers document summarization, interactive chatbot for queries, voice commands, and customizable options to make document analysis more accessible.
+It offers document summarization, interactive chatbot for queries, voice commands, and customizable options to make document analysis more efficient.

 ---